silverstripe/api.silverstripe.org/README.md

    on whether the module started its life at version 1 or version 4 (for SilverStripe 4)
  * Run `makedoc.sh` and confirm the generation runs through properly
  * Make a commit of the updated `sami.json`
- * Update the redirections in `.htaccess` to the stable version number (if changing major versions)
+ * Update the redirections in `netlify.toml` to the stable version number (if changing major versions)
  * Make a separate commit with the redirection (explained in deployment below)

 **Please note:** Often the `master` branch will be representing an unstable major version.
-When this needs to be updated, please edit `search/lookup.php`.
+When this needs to be updated, please edit `_functions/lookup.js`.

 ### Deployment to production

-This is now hosted on SilverStripe Platform, you can deploy from the dashboard. `makedoc.sh` is run on a nightly cron as defined in `platform.yml`.
+This is hosted on Netlify.
+Can be rebuilt manually through their UI, or via a build hook.
+Automatic builds from git commits are not yet implemented.

 ### Symbol Lookup

-The project comes with a simple PHP script to convert PHP symbols (classes, methods, properties) to their URL representations in the API docs, and redirects there.
+The project comes with a simple Lambda function to convert PHP symbols (classes, methods, properties) to their URL representations in the API docs, and redirects there.
 The lookup is primarily used by [doc.silverstripe.org](http://doc.silverstripe.org) to drive its custom `[api:<symbol-name>]` links in Markdown, without coupling it tightly